musiciansXchange

 What musiciansXchange Actually Is

 musiciansXchange is a collaboration platform built for music creators — all of them.
 Beginners, hobbyists, weekend warriors, semi-pros, and full-time professionals.
-Working pros use it for clean version control on serious projects.
+Working pros use it to keep one clear current version on serious projects.
 Bedroom songwriters use it to find their first collaborator.
 Mix engineers use it to leave timestamped notes on specific beats.
 Worship teams use it to coordinate parts across cities.
 Same platform, every level.
-It's not a DAW.
-It's not a streaming service.
-It's the place where music creators find each other, share their recordings, manage versions, and build songs together.
+It's not a DAW, and it doesn't want to be one — it's a layer that sits around whatever you already use to record, whether that's Logic, Pro Tools, Ableton, FL Studio, Reaper, Cubase, or Studio One.
+It's not a streaming service either.
+Public collaborations live in Stage Door, where anyone can discover them and apply to join; private ones live Backstage, where only the people you invite can take part.
+It's the place where music creators find each other, share their recordings, keep track of what's current, and build songs together.

 Here's what that looks like in practice: